hoffmangroup/segtools/doc/segtools.rst

 .. program:: segtools-transition

 This command takes a segmentation and computes the frequencies all all possible transitions between segment labels.

+:Visualization: A heatmap of transition frequencies between segment labels.
+:Visualization: A graph of the transitions between labels with frequencies exceeding a given threshold.
+The weight of an edge is a linear function of the transition frequency.
+:Output file: The transition graph in .dot format.
+:Summary file: A table of transition frequencies.

 If a segment with label A is immediately followed by a segment with label B, then this is counted as one A->B transition.
 This command is thus most useful for segmentations that are a partition of large regions or the whole genome.
 If your segmentation consists of a collection of peak calls or regions of interest, then it is unlikely that there are many pairs of directly adjacent segments, and the results will be meaningless.

-As output, this command generates a heatmap of transition frequencies as well as a graph interpretation of this heatmap.
-In many cases, there will be at least one transition between every pair of segment labels, making the transition graph fully connected.
+In many cases,
+there will be at least one transition between every pair of segment labels, making the transition graph fully connected.
 To make the graph more interpretable, the transition frequencies can be thresholded by value (``--prob-threshold``) or quantile (``--quantile-threshold``) before drawing the edges.

 .. include:: _build/cmdline-help/segtools-transition.help.txt